-189 Ibid para, 67.
+189 Ibid para.
+67.

 public goods.
 In the process of performing that duty, the Government must however be conscious of its other duty to involve the residents in decision making process since such development projects affect the residents both positively and negatively.
-The negative aspects of such development include uprooting the residents from the area."
-190
+The negative aspects of such development include uprooting the residents from the area.1190

 The Court in the above matter adopts the language of duty in stating the Government's obligations to the inhabitants of the settlement.
-A duty is the correlative of a right.
-191 The Judge proceeds to assert the existence of a right vested in the Applicants, that is, the right to public participation and involvement in public affairs and decision-making processes.
-192 These rights are referred to by the Judge as public rights or interests.
-193 This means that the rights can be asserted by individuals as single entities, or collectively as a group.
+A duty is the correlative of a right.191 The Judge proceeds to assert the existence of a right vested in the Applicants, that is, the right to public participation and involvement in public affairs and decision-making processes.192 These rights are referred to by the Judge as public rights or interests.193 This means that the rights can be asserted by individuals as single entities, or collectively as a group.
 Ultimately, the Court quashed the decision by the Respondents.

-Participation is not a monolithic right but is one that is undergirded by the duty to consult the public and the duty to provide them with relevant information and to maintain conditions that facilitate their participation.194 There is already consensus that meaningful participation will be underlined by provision to the public of adequate opportunities for consultation.195 According to Odunga, J. consultation is meant to ensure that participation is real and not illusory.196 The duty to facilitate consultation is placed on the body mandated with participation which is required to facilitate access by the public to as many fora as possible.197 Activities in the identified fora for participation must be specific to the matters in question with measures being taken to enable both qualitative and quantitative attainment of participation.198
+Participation is not a monolithic right but is one that is undergirded by the duty to consult the public and the duty to provide them with relevant information and to maintain conditions that facilitate their participation.194 There is already consensus that meaningful participation will be underlined by provision to the public of adequate opportunities for consultation.195 According to Odunga, J. consultation is meant to ensure that participation is real and not illusory.196 The duty to facilitate access by the public to as many fora as possible.197 Activities in the identified fora for participation must be specific to the matters in question with measures being taken to enable both qualitative and quantitative attainment of participation.198